PrefectHQ/prefect-collection-template/{{cookiecutter.collection_name}}/.github/PULL_REQUEST_TEMPLATE.md

 ### Screenshots
 <!--
-Any relevant screenshots, e.g.
+Any relevant screenshots
-- the updated docs page from `mkdocs serve`
+  - The updated docs page from `mkdocs serve`.
-- output from running the example
+  - Output from running the example.
-- service integration test results
+  - Service integration test results.
 -->

 ### Checklist
 <!-- These boxes may be checked after opening the pull request. -->

-- [ ] References any related issue by including "Closes #<ISSUE_NUMBER>" or "Closes <Issue URL>"
+- [ ] References any related issue by including "Closes #<Issue Number>" or "Closes <Issue URL>".
   - If no issue exists and your change is not a small fix, please [create an issue](https://github.com/{{ cookiecutter.github_organization }}/{{ cookiecutter.collection_name }}/issues/new/choose) first.
 - [ ] Includes tests or only affects documentation.
 - [ ] Passes `pre-commit` checks.
   - Run `pre-commit install && pre-commit run --all` locally for formatting and linting.